 It's on every list for a reason.
 It's a fun ride, with a bittersweet ending.
 Bang!

-Unusual piece which foretold the merging of the internet with reality.
+Unusual piece which foretold the merging of the internet with reality and the effects it might have on both the individual and society.
 It can be a bit obtuse at times, but that makes it all the more fun to pick apart.
-I feel like the fanbase at large tends to miss the point, however...

 I really enjoyed this, despite its flaws.
 I guess I'm a sucker for pseudo-intellectual distopian sci-fi fantasies.